 The department staff has identified new wet-wipe bathroom products as a clogging hazard for residential sewer customers.
 The towelette type of product now sold for bathroom use has the potential to clog sewer systems, causing difficulties for residents and for the wastewater treatment system.
 Residents are asked to dispose of the wet-wipe products in the trash, rather than in the toilet.
 The department staff likened the new towlette type of product to baby wipes, which should also be treated as solid waste rather than flushed into the sewer system.

-Park Hills Police Department will host a drug take-back program April 21-26
+Park Hills Police Department hosts a drug take-back program

-The police department, for the convenience of residents, will be accepting your prescription medication throughout this week.
+The police department, for the convenience of residents, will accept your prescription medication.
 You may drop your medication off at the Park Hills Police Department anytime from 8 a.m. to 4 p.m.
-If for some reason you can not drop off your medication during this time period, you may call through Central Dispatch, 431-3131, and an officer will come by and collect your medication.
-The pick-up only applies to the citizens that live with in the city limits of Park Hills.
 If you live outside the city limits you can still drop off your medication at the Park Hills Police Department.

-This event will be hosted with the Missouri Rural Water Association and the DEA.
+This service is hosted with the Missouri Rural Water Association and the DEA.
 The message they wish to convey is: to not flush your medication.
 Bring them to your local police department and have them properly destroyed.
 This will help prevent water contamination and pollution to our environment.
 Missouri Department of Natural Resources also emphasizes the importance of keeping drugs out of our sewer systems.